 Five of the best roads in Britain to enjoy the glories of Autumn

-Autumn's golden colours have turned Britain into a picture.
-If you're looking to make the most of it, enjoy our pick of the nation's most picturesque roads.
+Autumn's rich, golden colours have turned Britain into a real picture – and if you're looking for fine route to make the most of it, here are five of the most picturesque roads in Britain.

 It's the perfect time of year to go for a drive in one of Britain's most beautiful spots.
 The summer traffic is a distant memory, yet it's not so cold and gloomy that travel is a nightmare of ice and poor visibility.